honey-team/ufpy-website/docs/useful_classes/udict.md

 !!! note "UDict as generic"
     You can use `UDict` as `Generic`, because of it, there are 3 `TypeVar`s: KT, VT, CDV.

-    KT and VT is key type and value type.
+    KT and VT are key type and value type.
 In inbuilt `dict` there are KT and VT type vars.
-    CDV is class defaul value.
+    CDV is class default value.

-    In this documentation KT, VT and CDV will be using in methods.
+    In this documentation KT, VT and CDV will be used in methods.

 Create UDict object.
 If `default`, when not existent keys is given in getting item, method will return `default`.